gsu-ds/campus-burglary-risk-prediction/README.md

 ## 🧑‍🚀 Team

-We are an interdisciplinary student research team bringing together expertise in <<insert specialties here>>
+We are an student research team bringing together our technical expertise to build models aimed at reduucing burglary risk near Metro Atlanta college campuses.

 ### Joshua Pina